squ94wk/qmk_firmware/readme.md

 - function keys
 - tmux layer
+- vim layers

+    I have one layer for vim navigation (shift versions of movements, line start/end, up/down screen) and another for text operations (select normal/line/block, yank, delete, blackhole register).
+    They were really quick to get used to and because they don't require changing vim config, they work everywhere (remote editors, shell, tools, ...).

 - gaming layer

     The left side of the keyboard cannot really be used in games (even with remapping bindings), since a lot of the keys are tap-hold keys and don't produce output when held.